dwmuller/dotfiles/README.md

         ./install

 - Fix problems that arise, repeat `./install`

+**Note:** Use Bash to run the install script, not PowerShell.
+I am considering using the dotbot-crossplatform plugin to make Windows support more robut, but for now the installation configuration relies on having a bash-like shell to test for directory existence.

 ## In a WSL2 (Debian-derived) Linux environment

 First, install software on the Windows host, as per the previous section.